 What are the challenges in the manual testing of POS?

 Testing a POS software package manually can lead to many challenges:-

 - Test Lab Maintenance: As a significant amount of hardware is normally connected to a POS, so it requires a large amount of space to house this hardware.
-You also have to put some effort and expense in to keeping the hardware is in good repair.
+You also have to put some effort and expense into keeping the hardware is in good repair.

-- PCI Compliance: Care must be taken to adopt of PCI-compliant, tamper-proof infrastructure at all POS terminals to protect cardholder data and identity.
+- PCI Compliance: Care must be taken to adopt PCI-compliant, tamper-proof infrastructure at all POS terminals to protect cardholder data and identity.

-In the next blog post (POS Testing – Part 2)I will be talking about how Test Automation is beneficial, the different challenges in automation of POS and how to select an automation testing tool to surpass all those roadblocks.
+In the next blog post (POS Testing – Part 2)I will be talking about how Test Automation is beneficial, the different challenges in automation of POS, and how to select an automation testing tool to surpass all those roadblocks.